 Music at GMC

-During August and September 2018 we will be holding our fifteenth series of Sunday afternoon Organ Recitals.
+During August and September 2020 we will be holding our seventeenth series of Sunday afternoon Organ Recitals.
 Due to the Covid-19 pandemic, these will be virtual recitals

-Simon played for us last year and we are delighted to welcome him back to give today's recital.
+Chris has performed for us on several occasions before and we are delighted to welcome him back to give today's recital.

 Martyn Noble is an Organist/Piano accompanist that specialises in solo concerts/recitals & accompanying concerts/rehearsals in many different styles.
 He is currently Musician-in-Residence at Highgate School and also Sub-Organist at HM Chapel Royal, St. James's Palace.
 He has previously held posts in Liverpool and Southwark Cathedrals.
 In the UK, he has given recitals in places such as Buckingham, Hampton Court and St. James's Palaces as well as Canterbury Cathedral, York Minster and Liverpool Cathedrals.
 He has also played in Paris, Budapest, Brussels and Northern Ireland.

 In 2015, Martyn graduated with a first class Bachelor of Music degree from the Royal College of Music, London and in recent years he has appeared live on BBC Radio 3, BBC Radio 4 and Classic FM as well as recorded choral CDs for Priory and Signum Records.